blowdart/AspNetAuthorizationWorkshop/README.md

 Finally we can call the service inside an action method.

-* In the Edit action change it to be async, returning a `Task<IActionResult>` and call the `_authorizeService.AuthorizeAsync` method with the user, resource and the requirement.
-If the authorization call fails you should return a `ChallengeResult();`
+* In the Edit action change it to be async, returning a `Task<IActionResult>`, add an `Authorize` attribute to ensure we have a user to check, and finally call the `_authorizeService.AuthorizeAsync` method with the user, resource and the requirement.
+If the authorization call fails you should return a `ForbidResult();`, as the current user is forbidden to perform the action.

 ```c#
 using System.Threading.Tasks;